 Did you know your CBCPL library card gives you free access to ebooks, movies, eaudiobooks, magazines, homework help, and more?
-Sign up for home delivery of holds, pick up library materials during our walk-up service hours, and contact a librarian for personalized picks just for you!
+Sign up for home delivery of holds, pick up library materials during our regular open hours, and contact a librarian for personalized picks just for you!

 Check out our Virtual Events, including Stay-At-Home Storytime, presentations, virtual book clubs and more!
-The physical library may be temporarily closed, but we’re still here for you online!
+Our libraries have reopened, but we’re still here for you online too!
 Questions?
 Contact Us!

 We’ve also collected some links to other, free, online resources below.

 BookFlix Geared toward children in preschool to 3rd grade.
 Pairs classic video storybooks with related nonfiction ebooks for fun and learning.
 Expand your Scholastic BookFlix experience with these Kids Activities created by our Early Literacy Coordinator.

 Novelist Plus Find a good book to read.
 Includes author, series and title read-alikes, series information, book lists, and award winner information.